reganlosey/brewed_to_serve/README.md

 # [☕  Brewed To Serve 🍵](https://brewedtoserve.herokuapp.com/)

 ...get it?
-<sup style="font-size:5px">because it's a server and has info about brewed drinks?
+<sup style="font-size:5px">because it's a API and serves info about brewed drinks?
 I thought it was funny</sup>

 <br>
 <br>